- Starter Kits

-Our no-nonsense guide to the world of building your own!
+Our no-nonsense guide to the world of building your own vape tank!

-The acronym "RBA" stands for "ReBuildable Atomizers", an important category of vaping atomizer system.
+The acronym "RBA" stands for "ReBuildable Atomizers", an important category of vaping atomizer systems.

 RTA's and RDA's are both types of RBA.
 The RTA (Rebuildable Tank Atomizer) is a tank system and the RDA (Rebuildable Drip Atomizer) is a dripper system.
 With rebuildables, you "build" your own coil.
 In other words, you physically wrap a coil, attach it to the system and add a wick.
 There are many different builds, each one depending on the RBA type and the desired vape the user wishes to achieve.